How to Clean the Bathroom Exhaust Fan

 Reattach the vent cover and turn your fan back on.
 Give it a test run to ensure it is working as it should.

-With your newly cleaned bathroom exhaust fan, air will be more effectively circulated and help prevent the growth of that dreaded mould!
+Your newly-cleaned bathroom exhaust fan will be more effective in circulating air and help prevent the growth of that dreaded mould!

-How Often Should You Clean Your Bathroom Exhaust Fan?
+How Often Should You Clean A Bathroom Fan?

-While not a complicated job, cleaning your exhaust fan certainly isn’t something you want to be doing every week.
-Just how often should you be cleaning your bathroom exhaust fan then?
+Though it’s by no means a complicated job, cleaning your exhaust fan certainly isn’t something you want to be doing every week.
+So, just how often should you be cleaning your bathroom exhaust fan?

 Your bathroom exhaust fan probably gets a work out every day.
 Every time you use your shower or bath with hot water, steam fills up the room and needs to be removed.
 If it is not getting removed, your bathroom is being filled with moisture, which bacteria and mould love to grow in.